Paint Problem Solver

 Prevention

-• Avoid sanding basecoat finishes before clearcoating.
-If sanding is necessary apply additional color following label direction.
+- Avoid sanding basecoat finishes before clearcoating.
+If sanding is necessary, apply additional color following label directions.

-• When sanding single stage finishes confine the sanding to minor imperfections (nib sanding rather than entire panels).
+- When sanding single stage finishes, confine sanding to minor imperfections (nib sanding rather than entire panels).

 Cause

-• Using a solvent cleaner that is too strong for the substrate or using thinner/reducer as a surface cleaner after sanding.
+- Using a solvent cleaner too strong for the substrate or using thinner/reducer as a surface cleaner.

 Repair